geonetwork/core-doc-sources/eng/users/source/quickstartguide/new_metadata/index.rst

 Multilingual metadata in ISO19139
 ---------------------------------
-Editors could create multilingual metadata using ISO 19139.
+Editors can create multilingual metadata for ISO19139.
 A default template is provided but user could add translation to an existing record.

 To declare a new language in a metadata record: